GenaGrig/genstar-fitness/README.md

 --- | --- |
 ![Desktop Sign In Page image](/media/screenshots/desktop/sign-ip-desktop.PNG) | ![Mobile Sign In Page image ](/media/screenshots/mobile/sign-in-page-mobile-res.jpg) |

 Sign In page has just to field to be filled as Username and Password, which user entered when registered new account.
+There is a checkbox "Remember me" to store user infromation as cookie.
+Below that there is a "Forgot password" link, that redirects user to a password reset page, where user needs to enter email address and get a link to change password.

 Desktop | Mobile |
 --- | --- |
 ![Desktop Sign Out Page image](/media/screenshots/desktop/sign-out-page-desktop.png) | ![Mobile Sign Out Page image ](/media/screenshots/mobile/sign-out-page-mobile-res.jpg) |

+Sign Out page is quite simple and contains only one button - "Sign Out".
+At this stage action can be reverted and user can go back to other pages without signing out.
+As a feature feature this page can be changed to modal with same functionality.

 # Technologies Used